 Smart Solution Mortgage

-Mississippi Home Corporation’s Smart Solution Mortgage offers first-time homebuyers a 30-year fixed-rate mortgage at a competitive rate.
-Borrowers are also eligible for Smart Solution Second, a down payment loan for 4.5% of their first mortgage.
+Mississippi Home Corporation's Smart6 Mortgage Program offers first-time homebuyers a 30-year fixed-rate mortgage at a competitive rate as well as $6,000 in down payment assistance interest-free.
+Borrowers are also eligible for Smart6 Second, a down payment loan for 4.5% of their first mortgage.
 The 10-year loan will have the same interest rate as the first mortgage.

 First Place Homebuyer Program